Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 When do I need the Enterprise API instead of the DATEVconnect Gateway?

 When DATEVconnect does not cover the required data or processes.
 Typical cases are deeper reporting, Power BI, controlling, or custom automations around DATEV desktop data.
-In those cases, check whether the Klardaten Enterprise API is a better fit.
+In those cases, check whether the Klardaten Enterprise API is the appropriate access path.

 Summary

-If you want to connect n8n with DATEV DMS, master data, or accounting, the Klardaten DATEVconnect Gateway is the right starting point.
+If you want to connect DATEV DMS, DATEVconnect, and n8n, the Klardaten DATEVconnect Gateway can provide the DATEVconnect side while n8n handles the workflow logic.

 For more complex workflows, AI-powered search, or firm processes with review steps, Klarvos may be relevant as well.